andrew-c-madison/FIB-Scripting/README.md

+# FIB-Sripting

 The script, img2stream.py converts the blue channel of an R,G,B image into a stream files for automating FIB milling procedures with the FEI Helios NanoLab 660 Dual Beam Scanning Electron Microscope and Focused Ion Beam.
+Python source available within master, executable available upon request.

 Python dependencies are: os, numpy, argparse, and pillow.